openwdl/learn-wdl/README.md

 ---

-## Execution Environments
+## About WDL script execution

 WDL is not executable in and of itself, but requires an execution engine and environment to be runnable.
 Compliant executions engines should support the features of a specific version of the WDL specification.

 Please see the linked engine documentation for information on available execution options and support.
-Some of the linked environments include WDL linting and parsing tools as well.
+Some of the environments (shown linked below) include WDL parsing, linting and DAG (Directed Acyclic Graph or workflow) visualization tools as well.

+### Environments

  - [Cromwell](https://github.com/broadinstitute/cromwell) - **IMPORTANT** This Repo uses `cromwell-50.jar` for testing all WDL example scripts
  - [MiniWDL](https://github.com/chanzuckerberg/miniwdl) - Workflow Description Language local runner & developer toolkit for Python 3.6+